Wednesday, October 17, 2007

 4. (below) The finished work.
 As stated above, the tension will be wonky when the error is first fixed.
 However, judicious tension readjustment of the stitch arms with a knitting needle, coupled with blocking and wear, will all act together to smooth out the area until no trace of the correction shows.

 One last thing: The run-out loops in these illustrations are not to scale.
 A loop resulting from 5 or 6 raveled out stitches is relatively longer than the illustrations.
 Paradoxically, once you start hooking up, the ladders are relatively shorter than they appear in these illustrations.
-You may need to use a very small hook indeed for the interior (green and blue) stitches.
-However, although the loops are longer in the real world and the ladders shorter, these illustrations give the general idea.
-Hopefully, this trick will save you having to rip out--to "frog" your work the next time you get run-out stitches at the edge of your fabric.
+If you need to use a very small hook indeed for the interior (green and blue) stitches, no fears--you're not doing it wrong.

 --TECHknitter